thejasvibr/pydatemm/README.rst

         :alt: Documentation Status

-DATEMM and CombineALL implementation to localise multi-source sounds with reverberation
+A package to perform acoustic localisation in audio with overlapping sounds.

 References
 ----------